rauc/rauc/docs/advanced.rst

 Using Data Partions
 ~~~~~~~~~~~~~~~~~~~

-Ofthen, there are a couple of reasons why you don't want to or cannot store
+Often, there are a couple of reasons why you don't want to or cannot store
 your data inside the root file system:

 * You want to keep you rootfs read-only to reduce probability of corrupting it.
-* You have a non-writable root file system such as SquashFS
+* You have a non-writable rootfs such as SquashFS.
-* You want to keep your data seperated from the rootfs to ease setup, reset or
+* You want to keep your data separated from the rootfs to ease setup, reset or
   recovery.

 In this case you need a separate storage location for your data on a different